“Past performance does not guarantee future results.”

 Basically, “the trend is your friend” until it suddenly decides to leave you on some random Thursday afternoon.

-An investment that has been giving great returns over the past six years can suddenly plateau or drop.
+An investment that has provided excellent returns for the past six years may suddenly plateau or fall.
 A trading setup that has been hugely successful can blow your account out of the water if you do not have proper risk management in place.

 An example of how past performance does not guarantee future results.